mwprcvl/narwhal/docs/6_stmoritz.md

         target: 3000
 ```

 Within VSCode, we set the debug port and the path mappings. *This must be in the project directory*.
+I am running a VM with Docker, so instead of localhost, `127.0.0.1`, I have the VM's IP address, `192.168.99.100`.

 ```
 {